A Guide to Craft Breweries in Philadelphia

 Yards Brewing

-Started in a Manayunk garage by Tom Kehoe in 1994, Yards Brewing – “Philadelphia’s Brewery” – moved into a shiny new 70,000-square-foot facility in 2017 at 500 Spring Garden Street in the bustling Northern Liberties neighborhood.
+Started in a Manayunk garage by Tom Kehoe in 1994, Yards Brewing – “Philadelphia’s Brewery” – now brews in a facility in the bustling Northern Liberties neighborhood.
 Their beer-friendly menu pairs well with their approachable ales and lagers, especially their historically-accurate Ales of the Revolution – a series of beers made using original colonial recipes from our Founding Fathers.
-Yards features 11 signature ales on draft, plus a rotating selection of seasonal and limited releases like “Long Jawns,” their malty winter lager.
+Yards features signature ales on draft, plus a rotating selection of seasonal and limited releases.

 Love City Brewing

-The husband-wife team of Kevin and Melissa Walter opened Love City Brewing in 2018 with a simple premise: to brew good beer for good people.
-They nestled their dream in a former manufacturing plant that used to make tools and parts for their old Reading Railroad.
-Their signature beer, Love City Lager, is an easy sipper brewed for everybody – and Eraserhood IPA is a hazy juice bomb named after Philly’s Callowhill Industrial Historic District.
+The husband-wife team of Kevin and Melissa Walter opened Love City Brewing with a simple premise: to brew good beer for good people.
+They nestled their dream in a former manufacturing plant that used to make tools and parts for the old Reading Railroad.
+Their signature beer, Love City Lager, is an easy sipper brewed for everybody – and Eraserhood is a hazy juice IPA named after Philly’s Callowhill Industrial Historic District.

-• Taproom Experience: A frequent stop for thirsty bicyclists, restaurant workers, and neighborhood artists, Love City fosters inclusion and unity in a sleek-looking industrial-style brewhouse.
-The Citywide Special is a must: 12-ounce can of Love City Lager and a 1-ounce shot of well whiskey.
-There is no on-site kitchen, but look for the food truck du jour.
+Taproom Experience: A frequent stop for thirsty bicyclists, restaurant workers, and neighborhood artists, Love City fosters inclusion and unity in a sleek-looking industrial-style brewhouse.
+The Citywide Special is a must: a can of Love City Lager and a shot of well whiskey.
+There is no on-site kitchen but you can grab something to eat at the rotating food trucks that come through the tap room.
 Love City also now offers a beer garden that seats about 100 people in a relaxing outdoor space at 10th and Hamilton streets, across the street from the taproom.

 Triple Bottom